pixelnest/presskit.html/README.md

 You can also [try our example](https://github.com/pixelnest/presskit.html/tree/master/data) from this repository, available online here: http://pixelnest.io/presskit.html/example/.

+### Additional options of `presskit build`

+`presskit build` has a few other features.
+Use `presskit build -h` to discover them all.

+Two interesting ones are:

+- `presskit build --collapse-menu` uses a collapsed menu for the main navigation at the top (commonly-known as the "[hamburger button](https://en.wikipedia.org/wiki/Hamburger_button)") — only for small screens.
+This option toggles this behavior on all pages.
+- `presskit build --pretty-links` hides `index.html` at the end of URLs.

+You can combine all these options together, of course.

+### Create `data.xml` files with `presskit new`

+You can also generate empty `data.xml` with the `presskit new` command.

 ## Documentation

 For a tag by tag walkthrough, open these links: